Which country is cheaper, the Netherlands or Germany?

-The outdoor activities and experiences of Germany attract many visitors.
+Germany offers fun and exciting outdoor activities for visitors.
 With no shortage of outdoor activities, Germany offers a great deal of variety to visitors.
 The mountains in the southern regions near the Alps are very popular for outdoor enthusiast looking for hiking, climbing, skiing, camping, fishing, and more.
 Also, numerous national parks and other wilderness areas can be found in all corners of the country where travelers can find even more to do in the forests and coastline and rivers of the country.
 Some of the best areas for outdoor activities include Baden-Baden, Eifel, the Rhine Valley, and the Bergstrasse.

-The Netherlands is a good destination to visit the outdoors, as there are some fun activities.
+The Netherlands does have some outdoor activities to explore.
 A number of hiking trails, biking paths, and running trails can be found almost everywhere in the country.
 Boating, kayaking and canoeing are popular almost everywhere, too.
 Most cities and towns have kayak rentals if you're interested.
 The beaches are also popular spots for outdoor activities such as swimming, camping, and hiking.
 And with a variety of national parks and wilderness areas that are all easily accessible via public transit from the nearest city, the Netherlands makes it easy to get out and enjoy nature.

-Germany is a very popular destination for those that love to take road trips.
+Taking a road trip through Germany is very good way to see the countryside and smaller destinations.
 The autobahns of Germany make for a terrific way of getting around the country.
 If you have a car, multiple road trips options throughout the country are very popular, and make it easy to see the Alps and Elbe mountains, the Black Forest, the small towns along the rivers, and the numerous castles.
 Visitors could easily spend weeks exploring everything from the cities to the national parks to the mountain peaks.
 A road trip is a great way to see Germany.

 The Netherlands is generally not the best destination for road trips, but it has a few options.
 Getting around by car is not difficult since the distances to drive are fairly short.
 On a road trip you can see the many small towns of the countryside, the agricultural regions, historic windmills, old castles and forts, and more.
 Also, a trip up and down the coastline is quite easy and very scenic, too.

-As it has a large number of activities for kids, Germany is a very family-friendly destination.
+With a huge array of activities for kids, Germany is very family-friendly.
 Families with kids will find plenty of activities here from theme parks to historic castles to kid-friendly museums.
 Almost every major city has some sort of theme park or water park nearby, along with easy to reach historical castles and small towns with fun shops and activities.
 Neuschwanstein Castle is one of the premier castles which inspired the Disney castles, but it's just one of many.
 Theme parks such as Phantasialand, Europa-Park, Heide-Park, Legoland, Movie Park Germany, and more.
 Add on the old medieval towns with their city walls, bratwurst-filled restaurants, and interesting local museums, and the kids will get a fill of history and culture, too.
 Finally, the mountain ranges to the south offer unique outdoor and adventure activities that the whole family will love such as hiking, horseback riding, ropes courses, and more.